Understanding Our Specialty Communities

 The Global Living Center (GLC) provides residents with opportunities to connect with peers from around the world and learn about different cultures.
 Programs and events are designed to bring you together with classmates to discuss international issues, learn about the world economy, and share your own diverse experiences and ideas.

 The Upperclass GLC is for Sophomores, Juniors, and Seniors and is located in Orchard North

 Mixed-gender housing allows two or more students of any gender or sex to share a multiple-occupancy apartment, in mutual agreement.
 This option is only available in North Campus B. Please email firstname.lastname@example.org for more details.

 If a resident is selected or assigned to live in a resident assistant's living space, it's important to understand that the The Residential Center has the right to change a resident's room assignment in the event of an RA employment change or due to any impediments of the RA job function during the year.
 Some examples of when this may occur include if the RA roommate:

 - Participates in a study abroad program

 - Leaves the position for any other reason

 Hosting an Exchange Student

-If you are interested in broadening your horizons and making new connections with the world, you may consider hosting an exchange student in your housing group.
-Living with an exchange student is extremely rewarding, for both you and your new international friend.
+If a resident is interested in broadening their horizons and making new connections with the world, a resident may consider hosting an exchange student in their housing group.
+Living with an exchange student is extremely rewarding, for both the resident and their new international friend.
 This is also a wonderful option to round out a group of three roommates who wish to become a group of four.
 Contact email@example.com for more information.